Foreign relations of Tuvalu: Consulates and honorary consulates

 Tuvalu has only five diplomatic missions abroad: a High Commission in Suva, Fiji, (opened in 1976), its office at the United Nations (opened in 2001), an embassy in the Republic of China (opened in March 2013), a High Commission in Wellington, New Zealand (opened in February 2015). and an embassy to the United Arab Emirates in Abu Dhabi (opened in April 2022).

-Tuvalu maintains honorary consulates in Australia, Germany, Japan, New Zealand, the Philippines, Singapore, South Korea, Switzerland, the United States and the United Kingdom.
+Tuvalu maintains honorary consulates in Australia, Germany, Japan, New Zealand, the Philippines, Singapore, South Korea, Switzerland, the United States, Gambia, and the United Kingdom.

 The Republic of China (Taiwan) has a resident embassy in Tuvalu.
 France maintains an honorary consulate in Tuvalu.
 In 2018 Australia upgraded its representation in Tuvalu from a representative office of AusAid to a High Commission.
 All three of these are located in Funafuti.

 In 2021 Tuvalu appointed Ambassador Shivshankar Nair GCEG as its Envoy to The Commonwealth to lead the campaign of Sir Italeli Iakoba, the former Governor General to become the SG of the Commonwealth.